 To receive a price quote or ROI analysis...

-It's 9:46 PM on Sunday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 2:46 AM on Thursday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.